Strain-Dependent Wetting of Graphene: Results and Discussion

-Indeed, we observed that the presence of the water droplet induces a persistent distortion on the free-standing graphene sheet, with the time-averaged $z$-coordinates of the carbon atoms ``sagging'' downwards around the droplet axisymmetrically.
-An example of this curvature is shown by the top blue line of \Cref{fig:fig2}b.
-This latent curvature of the graphene surface towards the droplet can be attributed to weakly hydrophilic attractions, which favor an increased graphene-water contact area compared to a perfectly flat surface.
+In all simulations for either unstrained or tensile strained graphene, the presence of the water droplet induces a persistent distortion on the graphene sheet, resembling a ``footprint'' (see \Cref{fig:fig3}b).
+The distortion is reduced, but never eliminated, by applying tensile strain (see \Cref{fig:fig3}c).
+This latent curvature of the graphene surface towards the droplet can be attributed to weakly hydrophilic attractions, which favour an increased graphene-water contact area compared to a perfectly flat surface.
 Such curvature must be localized in the vicinity of the droplet edge in the limit of large droplet sizes, due to translational symmetry along the $xy$ plane in both the deep droplet interior and the faraway unwetted region forbidding any curvature.

-The graphene-water-vacuum interface along the droplet perimeter also perturbs the dynamics of graphene's thermal ripples.
-This perturbation arises from the breaking of translational symmetry at the contact line, creating a two-way coupling between microscopic wetting and thermal surface rippling.
+The graphene-water-vacuum interface along the droplet perimeter, i.e.~the three-phase contact line, must also perturb the dynamics of graphene's thermal ripples.
+This arises from the breaking of translational symmetry at the contact line, disrupting Bloch symmetry for all phonon dispersions\cite{Zheng2016/10.1016/j.commatsci.2016.08.036}.
 To study this, we examine the \textit{long-time inclination correlation} of the graphene sheet, denoted $\mathcal{C}_{\text{GS}}(\tau\to\infty)$, which was first introduced by Thiemann et al.\cite{Thiemann2025/10.1073/pnas.2416932122}~as a spatially-localized indicator of phase transitions in rippling dynamics; see \hyperref[sec:methods]{Methods} for details.
-For reference, the MLP predicts that free-standing unwetted graphene at $\SI{300}{\kelvin}$ has a uniform value of $\mathcal{C}_{\text{GS}}(\tau\to\infty)=0.804\pm 0.005$, and a graphene sheet fully covered by water has $\mathcal{C}_{\text{GS}}(\tau\to\infty)=0.791\pm 0.008$.
-In the presence of a droplet, however, $\mathcal{C}_{\text{GS}}(\tau\to\infty)$ exhibits a pronounced, highly localized peak of approximately $\sim$0.86 at the droplet perimeter (\Cref{fig:fig2}c).
-This enhancement suggests that the droplet-induced curvature leads to a local stiffening of the membrane, suppressing orientational fluctuations of ripples that are tangential to the contact line.
+For reference, free-standing unwetted graphene at $\SI{300}{\kelvin}$ has a uniform value of $\mathcal{C}_{\text{GS}}(\tau\to\infty)=0.804\pm 0.005$, and a graphene sheet fully covered by water has $\mathcal{C}_{\text{GS}}(\tau\to\infty)=0.791\pm 0.008$.
+In the presence of a droplet, however, $\mathcal{C}_{\text{GS}}(\tau\to\infty)$ exhibits a pronounced, highly localized peak of approximately $\sim$0.86 at the droplet perimeter (\Cref{fig:fig3}e).
+This enhancement suggests that the wetting-induced curvature leads to a local stiffening of the membrane, `freezing out' orientational fluctuations of ripples in the direction tangential to the contact line.